oddbird/oddleventy/content/blog/2022/cascade-layers-polyfill.md

 There are some expected limitations of the plugin since it is parsing a stylesheet and not running in the browser.

-The two main things that the plugin does not currently handle for are:
+The two main things that the plugin does not currently handle are:

 - Layers within media queries: When `@layer` is inside `@media`, the layers are conditionally rendered if the media query is true.
 It is not possible for this